42Crunch/resources/README.md

 5. Copy the generated protection token to clipboard.

-## Configure the deployment scripts
+## Step 2- Configure the deployment scripts
 You must configure the deployment scripts to use the firewall configuration you just created and to succesfully authenticate to DockerHub.

 1. Go to edit the file `etc/secret-protection-token`.